-Seven studies have examined the impact of short recertification intervals, defined as recertification required every 3 months or more frequently, finding overall that short intervals decrease SNAP participation.
-One of the studies found that for each 10 percentage point increase in the number of working households with recertification intervals of 3 months or shorter, the SNAP caseload decreased by up to 2.1 percent.
-Another study estimated that a 10 percentage point increase in the proportion of households subject to 3-month recertification intervals (compared to 6 months or longer) was associated with a 0.9 percentage point decrease in SNAP participation for two-parent households and a 0.5 percentage point decrease for single-parent families.
-A third study found that a 10 percentage point increase in short recertification intervals was associated with a 0.2 percentage point reduction in SNAP participation rates, estimating that 10 percent of the decline in SNAP participation from 1994 to 2000 can be explained by short recertification intervals alone.
+proportion of households subject to 3-month recertification intervals (compared to 6 months or longer) was associated with a 0.9 percentage point decrease in SNAP participation for two-parent households and a 0.5 percentage point decrease for single-parent families.
+A third study found that a 10 percentage point increase in short recertification intervals was associated with a 0.2 percentage point reduction in SNAP participation rates, and estimated that 10 percent of the decline in SNAP participation from 1994 to 2000 can be explained by short recertification intervals alone.
 Another national analysis found that a 1 percentage point increase in the share of SNAP-enrolled households with short recertification intervals (of 1 to 3 months) led to a decline in participation of 0.3 percent.

-Another study, with a sample limited to South Carolina, found that shorter recertification intervals (quarterly versus semiannual and annual intervals) were significantly associated with transitions off of food stamps among eligible participants.
+Another study, published in 2022 and that relied on national data from 2000 through 2016, found that any reduction in the frequency of recertification was associated with approximately 7 percent higher SNAP participation rates.
+One study, with a sample limited to South Carolina, found that shorter recertification intervals (quarterly versus semiannual and annual intervals) were significantly associated with transitions off of food stamps among eligible participants.
 In contrast, after the state lengthened its recertification intervals for households with earnings in 2002, the median length of participation increased by 3 months, and the caseload rose by 8 percent.